Ali-asgar-malekpur/Generative-AI/README.md

-readme_content = """# 📄 PDF Chat Intelligence: LangChain & LangGraph RAG Agent
+📄 PDF Chat Intelligence: LangChain & LangGraph RAG Agent

 A sophisticated Streamlit application that allows users to upload multiple PDF documents and interact with them using an AI agent.
 The system uses a **Retrieval-Augmented Generation (RAG)** architecture, leveraging LangChain for document processing and LangGraph for agentic reasoning.